s-block/fastapi-langgraph-server/README.md

 and retrieve assistant ownership, and delete a complete thread.
 Implement the exported `ThreadStore` protocol so state updates and deletion remain safe.

-When a saver is configured, stateless `/runs/stream` requests use it with a generated thread ID and delete that thread's checkpoints when the stream closes.
+With persistence enabled, `/runs/stream` uses a generated thread ID and deletes its checkpoints when the stream closes.
+Compatible savers implement `adelete_thread` for this lifecycle.
-Savers intended for this endpoint should implement `adelete_thread`.

 ## Authentication and deployment security

-The package does not choose an authentication scheme.
-Without an authorizer, the routes are open.
-Configure `request_authorizer` before exposing them to untrusted
-clients:
+Use `request_authorizer` to connect the routes to the host application's authentication and authorization policy:

 ```python
 from fastapi import HTTPException, Request